Feo's Stuff HORROR / THRILLER

 And yes, what's happening is a giant monster is crashing it's way through Manhattan, knocking down buildings and shaking the earth with it's roar.
 At first you only get brief glimpses as Rob and his friends do the smart thing and try to get away and try to get out of the way of the soldiers, tanks and planes pouring in to fight the beast.
 But then Rob gets a brief phone call from Beth.
 She's hurt and trapped.
 She's also in the heart of the city – the worst place to be.

 What happens next?
 I'm not going to say.
 I'm also mysteriously not going to do a SCIENCE MOMENT for this one and I'm not going to say why.
 It has to do with the American mythos I believe is being portrayed here.
-It's being discussed all over the net and if you're an alumnus of Miskatonic University in Arkham, Mass, you already know what I'm talking about.
+It's being discussed all over the net and if you're an alumnus of Miskatonic University in Arkham, Mass., you already know what I'm talking about.
 If that means nothing to you, don't worry about it.
 The movie works either way.

-And man does it work!
 I watched it at a midnight showing, it's now 2:25 A.M., and if I could go see it again right now I would.
 This is a huge, terrible event shown on the very small scale through this one camera carried by a desperate group of friends.
 It made it all feel chillingly real.

 This one gets five shriek girls all the way.